-You can lock a clip so that it can't be altered in any way.
+You can lock a clip so that it can't be altered in any way on the timeline.
 This is useful when you have a clip placed or configured exactly the way you want and do not want to alter them.
 Figure 30 depicts a clip which is locked-it displays dimmed and cannot be modified or moved.